jptmoore/annotass/README.md

 # annotation search service

-### Turn a IIIF v3 manifest or collection into a content search service
+### Turn a IIIF v3 manifest or collection containing annotations into a content search service

 Start up the server:
 ```